dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 You can override final variables, but not methods:
 * when `final` applied to field - it has nothing to do with inheritance, it just means that this field can only be initialized in constructor
-* hiding/shadowing of filed - when you redeclare field in a subclass you don't override it but hide, overriding is applied only for methods, not for fields
+* hiding/shadowing of filed - when you redeclare field in a subclass you don't override it - you hide, overriding is applied only for methods, not for fields
 * so we have 2 types of inheritance:
   * polymorphism - only for instance methods - replace original method with its own implementation
   * hiding - for instance fields, for static fields and methods, hide original version, but it still lives inside object, and we can access it by casting